CagannSevketoglu/Pharmacy_otomation_system/README.md

+# How to work

+When you run the program, you first enter the name of the medication, then choose the prescribed medication.
+After that, you enter the ID number on the right side, and click on "Give Prescription."
+Finally, you press the "Show Prescription" button to display the prescription.

  # Prescription Management System for Saglik Bakanligi for pharmacies

 this repository contains the source code for the prescription management system API.